system76/docs/content/pop-recovery.md

 ![Pop Recovery Updated](/images/pop-recovery/pop-recovery-update-upgraded.png)

-### Update Recovery Partition from Commandline
+### Update Recovery Partition from command-line

-Alternatively you can also upgrade the recovery partition from command line
+Alternatively you can also upgrade the recovery partition from command-line

 ```bash
 pop-upgrade recovery upgrade from-release